In New Zealand, a range of funding opportunities exist to support your involvement in Para sport.

 If you live in or represent the Canterbury region, or are an organisation that supports athletes in the region, the PNZ Cyril Smith Legacy Fund may be a great funding opportunity for you.

-FUND NOW CLOSED – Young People Aged 12 – 18 Para Sport Activation Fund 2020
+NOW CLOSED – Young People Aged 12 – 18 Para Sport Activation Fund 2021

 PNZ has been granted funds from the Minister for Sport and Recreation’s Discretionary Fund to distribute to young people aged 12 – 18 with an impairment eligible for Para sport, or organisations supporting them who couldn’t otherwise obtain funding to fund equipment, subscriptions, access to facilities, coaching, camps and associated fees.
-Further information here.
+You can find more information here.

 High Performance Para athletes may also be eligible for the following funding and support opportunities from High Performance Sport New Zealand.
 Eligible High Performance Para athletes will be notified of all relevant information, application forms, processes and deadlines as opportunities arise.